 What is Respite Care?

 Respite care is a temporary relief service designed specifically for primary caregivers who need a short break from their daily caregiving duties.
 It allows families to step away with peace of mind, knowing their loved one is in the hands of a trained, compassionate care team.
-Whether it's for a few hours or a few days, respite care helps prevent caregiver burnout and ensures continuity of care in the patient’s current setting: be it at home, in an assisted living facility, or another residential environment.

 Caregivers use respite time to focus on their own health, attend appointments, rest, or simply recharge emotionally.
 It’s not only a service of convenience, it’s an essential part of sustaining long-term caregiving relationships rooted in patience, love, and wellness.